kidusmik/alx-system_engineering-devops/0x00-shell_basics/README.md

 * 2-bring_me_home:- Change the current working directory to the home directory of the user
 * 3-listfiles:- List contents of the directory in the long format
 * 4-listmorefiles:- List content of the directory in the long format  including hidden files
+* 5-listfilesdigitonly:- List content of the directory in the long format including hidden files, GID and UID